top of page

 Resilience to Environmental Change: Adaptation to climate variability and extreme weather events.

-HOW CAN WE PROTECT OUR RANGELANDS?
+HOW CAN WE PROTECT GLOBAL PASTURES?

 Sustainable Livestock Grazing: Proper grazing practices to prevent overuse and degradation.